 1 tsp. black pepper

 Add the olive oil, 2 Tbsp. lemon juice, cumin, garlic powder, salt and pepper to a medium-sized salad bowl.
 Stir well, and add the rice.
 Stir again until the all the rice is well coated with dressing.
 Add the tomatoes, onions, and cucumber slices, and stir again.
-Sprinkle with sunflower seeds, almonds, and remaining lemon juice just before serving.
+Sprinkle with sunflower seeds and almonds, and add the remaining lemon juice just before serving.
 Serves 6.